oliramilo/Social-Network-Simulation/README.txt

     over the list of posts and the followers of the original poster, calling a breadthFirstSearch giving all adjacent nodes of the original poster a chance to like the post.

+Person.java:
+    Person class contains the String name of the vertex Person, their followers, who they're following and their posts content stored in a linked list.